Robust stability of event-triggered nonlinear moving horizon estimation: Numerical Examples

 \subsection{Example 1: Batch reactor}

 In the first example consider the following system

 with $k_1=0.16,\ k_2=0.0064$, and sampling time $\tau=0.1$.
-This corresponds to a batch reactor system from \cite{Ten02} using an Euler discretization.
-This example has become a standard benchmark in the MHE literature (e.g. in \cite{Raw22,Sch23}), since other nonlinear state estimators such as the extended Kalman filter often fail to yield meaningful results.
+This corresponds to a batch reactor system from \cite{Ten02}, where the state $x$ represents the partial pressures of the individual components in the batch reactor, discretized using the Euler method.
+This example has become a standard benchmark in the MHE literature (e.g. in \cite{Raw22,Sch23}), since other nonlinear state estimators such as the extended Kalman filter (EKF) often fail to yield meaningful results.
+For example, \cite[Example 4.38]{Raw22}, shows that with the same initial conditions as used here, the EKF, even when using measurements at every time step (i.e., no event-triggering), produces negative pressure estimates which leads to large estimation errors throughout the simulation.
 We consider \mbox{$x_0=[3,1]^\top$} and the poor initial estimate $\hat{x}_0=[0.1,4.5]^\top$.
 In the simulation, the additional disturbance $w\in \mathbb{R}^3$ is treated as a uniformly distributed random variable that satisfies $|w_i|\leq 10^{-3}, \ i=1,2$, and $|w_3| \leq 0.1$.
-For parameterizing the cost function, we use the parameters of the quadratic Lyapunov function $W_{\delta}=||x-\tilde{x}||_P^2$ computed in \cite{Sch23} where
+For parameterizing the cost function, we use the parameters of the quadratic i-IOSS Lyapunov function $W_{\delta}=||x-\tilde{x}||_P^2$ computed in \cite{Sch23} where

 $P_1=P_2=P$ and the decay rate $\eta=0.91$.
 These parameters satisfy Assumption \ref{ass:eIOSSET}.
 Using condition (\ref{eq:minhor}) we obtain a minimal horizon length of $M_{\text{min}}=34$ guaranteeing robust stability of the ET-MHE.